UrszulaCzerwinska/DeconICA/docs/Icasso.md

 ***
 **CONTACTS**

-All quires about [BIODICA](https://github.com/LabBandSB/BIODICA) state and development should be sent to
+All enquires about [BIODICA](https://github.com/LabBandSB/BIODICA) state and development should be sent to

 Andrei Zinovyev (http://www.ihes.fr/~zinovyev)